 Chetan Bhagat

-Chetan Bhagat About this sound pronunciation (born 22 April 1974), is an Indian author, columnist,
+pronunciation (help·info) (born 22 April 1974), is an Indian author, columnist,

 and speaker.
 Bhagat is the author of bestselling novels, Five Point Someone (2004), One Night